 Domestic violence is multifaceted and includes physical, psychological, sexual, and economic abuse of a victim and is often hidden from public view.
 October is National Domestic Violence Awareness Month.
 This month is dedicated to bringing greater awareness to domestic violence and its effect on women and children; however, we encourage you to promote awareness all year round.
-This page has resources and tools, OVW-funded events and webinars on the topic of domestic violence, and ideas to promote awareness in your community.
+This page has resources and tools, ideas to promote awareness in your community, and OVW-funded events and webinars on domestic violence.

 For additional information and resources, please visit the Office on Violence Against Women's webpage at https://www.justice.gov/ovw.